yugui/rules_ruby/README.md

 # Rules ruby
+This repository used to contain a proof-of-concept version of Ruby rules for Bazel.
-This repository has moved to https://github.com/bazelruby/rules_ruby.
+The repository has already moved to https://github.com/bazelruby/rules_ruby.
 See the new repository.

 ## Copyright
 Copyright 2018 Yuki Yugui Sonoda